Pabrick/jankenpon/README.md

 This whole branch of the diagram has not been implemented.
 Ideally this can be achieved with Websockets.
 The player 1 will open the conection and will listen until Player 2 connects.
-Once both responses are OK we can star playing.
+Once both responses are OK we can start playing.

 ## Switch from localStorage to server Database